rikardgn/learnCpp/README.md

 - Example of how to use designated initalizers in c++ 20.
 - conceptEx1.cpp
 - Example of how to use concepts in c++ 20.
 This example uses simple numerical computations to illustrate this concept.
+- conceptExCnvToDouble.cpp
+- Example of how to check if something is convertible to double using the keyword convertible_to

 Keywords
 --------